 Tilapia & Crispy Potatoes

-Pan roasted tilapia, potato & garlic oil purée, crispy potatoes, arugula with herb aioli
+Pan roasted tilapia, potato & garlic oil purée, crispy potatoes, arugula and celery with herb aioli

 5 / 5

 - (b) poblano peppers, celery

 - (c) arugula

 - wooden spoon

 - mixing bowl

 - For best results, take the fish out of the refrigerator 5 minutes before starting to cook.
 If you skip this step, you may need to cook the fish longer then this recipe card indicates.
 Preheat your oven to 425 degrees fahrenheit.

 - Drain the water out of the container of potatoes (a) and rest them on a plate lined with paper towel.

 - Heat a skillet or saute pan over high heat for 2 minutes.
 When the pan has warmed up, add 1 tbsp of olive oil or enough to coat the bottom of the pan.
 Add the potatoes to the pan and discard the paper towel.
 Cook the potatoes for 2 minutes without stirring, then stir and cook for another 2 minutes without stirring.
 Add the diced poblanos and celery (b) to the pan.
 Season with a pinch of salt and pepper.
 Stir well and then cook for 1 minute.
 Then turn the heat off and scrape the potatoes, poblanos and celery into a mixing bowl.
 Wipe out the pan and place back on the stove on a cold burner.